-Bonding companies look at far more than just owners’ personal credit when it comes to contract surety over $250,000.
+Bonding companies look at far more than just owners’ personal credit when it comes to construction bonds over $250,000.
 A surety wants to have confidence in their bonded contractors prior to approval.
 There are numerous different actions a contractor can take to instill confidence in a bonding company.
 A contractor must be organized and practice restraint when necessary to gain the trust of an underwriter.

 Surety underwriters will want to periodically meet with their medium to larger sized contractors.
 The underwriter will want to see that the contractor knows their cash flow and their receivables that are over 90 days.
 The underwriter will also want to see that the contractor can answer all other questions regarding their company.
 In other words, the underwriter will want to leave feeling confident that the contractor knows their industry and the specifics on their company.